Malaysia customers, please read this

 Since our business model is build-to-order, there will be some lead time depending on the backlog.
 We will communicate through email on the expected ship date.

 When order is placed online, payment is authorized.
 Payment is charged when ready to ship.
-We receive payment only after the goods have been delivered.
+We receive payment after the tracking number has been entered.

 The music server does not have any screen.
 How to control music playback?

-AA Music Server is a headless computer-based music server running Windows 10 IoT Enterprise LTSC and JPLAY FEMTO UPnP playback software.
-JPLAY FEMTO runs as background services.
-Windows 10 does not need to be logged in.
+For best sound, Windows 10 does not need to be logged in.
 Without Windows login, there are less processes running in the background.
-About 30 seconds after boot, playback control can be done through phone or tablet app – BubbleUPnP (Android) or mConnect (IOS, Android).
+About 30 seconds after boot, playback control can be done through phone or tablet app of the installed playback software.

 Any needs to connect keyboard, mouse, and monitor/tv through HDMI?

-No. AA Music Server has been configured to boot at customer’s house while being headless.
+No. AAMS has been configured to boot at customer’s house while being headless.
 A LAN connection with internet is required.
 The LAN should be connected to Wi-Fi router.
 Both server and phone or tablet should be connected to the same home network.

 For troubleshooting, RD Client phone / tablet app (Android / IOS) should be installed.
 For first time RD Client use, need to search and connect remotely to the music server.
-RD Client can be used to install USB DAC driver or troubleshoot connection issues, JPLAY license validation issues, Windows 10 security updates and other patches/upgrades which need to be triggered manually (no automatic updates).
+RD Client can be used to install USB DAC driver or troubleshoot connection issues, Windows 10 security updates and other patches/upgrades which need to be triggered manually (no automatic updates).

 What about music streaming services?

-The design philosophy of AA Music Server is to put your collection of digital music files into the music SSD for local playback.
+The design philosophy of AAMS is to put your collection of digital music files into the music SSD for local playback.
 This is the way to get the best sound quality – local playback and true to the source.
 The digital music files can be ripped from your own CD / SACD collection or purchased and downloaded online (WAV, AAF, FLAC, DSF).

 Can Roon be used with AA Music Server?